Arithmetic sparsity in mixed Hodge settings: Proofs of Theorem and Theorem

 Choose $D$ such that $(\ell+1)/D^{1/\ell}<\varepsilon$.
 Taking this $D$ in Lemma \ref{Construction of cover}, we obtain a finite group $G$ and a finite morphism $\tau:\ol{X}'\ra \ol{X}$ satisfying the two properties therein.
 Let $X':=\tau^{-1}(X)$.

 Firstly, there are finitely many covers $X'_j\ra X$ such that every $x\in X(\mc{O}_{K,S})$ lifts to a rational point in one of such covers: A family of covers that satisfies this lifting property can be obtained by twisting the cover $X'\ra X$ and using \cite[Theorem 8.4.1]{P17}.
-Finiteness of such twists is due to Hermite-Minkowski theorem, see lines 3-14 of p.
-16 of \cite{ELV21} for details.
+Finiteness of such twists is due to Hermite-Minkowski theorem, see lines 9-21 of the proof of Lemma 4.2 of \cite{ELV23} for details.
 Let $\tau_j: \ol{X}'_j\ra \ol{X}$ be the normalization of $\ol{X}$ in the cover $X'_j\ra X$.